Territorial waters: Extended continental shelf

-The portion of the continental shelf beyond the 200 nautical mile limit is also known as the extended continental shelf.
+The portion of the continental shelf beyond the 200 nautical mile limit is also known as the "extended continental shelf".
 Countries wishing to delimit their outer continental shelf beyond 200 nautical miles have to submit scientific information for the basis of their claim to the UN Commission on the Limits of the Continental Shelf.
 The Commission then validates or makes recommendations on the scientific basis for the extended continental shelf claim.
 The scientific judgement of the Commission shall be final and binding.
 Validated extended continental shelf claims overlapping any demarcation between two or more parties are decided by bilateral or multilateral negotiation, not by the commission.

 Countries have ten years after ratifying UNCLOS to lodge their submissions to extend their continental shelf beyond 200 nautical miles, or by 13 May 2009 for countries where the convention was ratified before 13 May 1999.
 As of 1 June 2009, 51 submissions have been lodged with the commission, of which eight have been deliberated by the commission and have had recommendations issued.
 The eight are (in the order of date of submission): Russian Federation; Brazil; Australia; Ireland; New Zealand; the joint submission by France, Ireland, Spain and the United Kingdom; Norway and Mexico.

-For the full list, see below.